kerriroseriley/Zero-Emission_Vehicles_in-California/README.md

 1. Growth of Hydrogen Fuel Cell  Vehicle Registrations 2020-2025
 ![Growth of Hydrogen Fuel Cell Vehicle Registrations 2020-2025](https://github.com/kerriroseriley/Zero-Emission_Vehicles_in-California/blob/84e18c6905bc00449dae3d2ec0b0f7ab9f917383/outputs/h2_growth.png)

+## Visualizations: Mapping
+Missing ZIP codes in the heat map are not errors but result from how the data and geographic boundaries are defined and processed.
+The analysis combines vehicle registrations, charging station data, and Census ZCTA geometries, and a ZIP code will only appear with a value if it exists in at least one dataset.
+Areas with no recorded vehicles or stations therefore do not produce values and appear blank.
+In addition, USPS ZIP codes do not perfectly align with Census ZCTAs, so some ZIP codes in the data have no matching geographic polygon and are excluded during mapping.
+Further filtering steps—such as removing out-of-state entries, standardizing ZIP formats, and restricting the analysis to California—also eliminate some records.
+Finally, ZIP codes with zero charging stations yield undefined vehicle-to-station ratios, which are intentionally represented as missing values on the map.

 1. Battery Electric Vehicle Registration to Station Ratio by ZIP Code
 ![Battery Electric Vehicle Registration to Station Ratio](https://github.com/kerriroseriley/Zero-Emission_Vehicles_in-California/blob/8848e80c51d9461f0de5506eb1c8111b6af08d7b/outputs/zev.png)